Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Create proofs
 =============

 The |bw| supports proofs that allow dApps or services to request proof that the user meets some requirement, such as proof the user is over a certain age, or resides in a specific set of countries or area.
 The wallet owner chooses whether to prove these :ref:`attributes<glossary-attribute>` to the dApp or service.
-The dApp or service constructs a list of statements to request a corresponding list of :ref:`zero knowledge proofs<glossary-zero-knowledge-proof>` of the attribute(s) necessary without revealing anything beyond the truth of the statement.
+The dApp or service constructs a list of :ref:`statements<glossary-statement>` to request a corresponding list of :ref:`zero knowledge proofs<glossary-zero-knowledge-proof>` of the attribute(s) necessary without revealing anything beyond the truth of the statement.

 The dApp or service can also request that attributes are revealed.
 The wallet owner can choose whether they want to reveal these :ref:`attributes<glossary-attribute>` to the dApp or service.